 What is a Protocol?

 To help computers talk to each other, there needs to be some form of standard communication that both computers know.
 This is what protocols are defining.
 A protocol is a set of rules that define how the communication between two computer or other devices will talk to each other.

 There is a long list of protocols that define how communication should work.
 Many of these protocols are something that you are familiar with already, like WiFi or Bluetooth.
 These are what you could call Wireless Network Protocols.
 This is why WiFi in an ASUS laptop and an Apple iPhone works the same way, even if they are different devices with different manufacturers; because a protocol exists.

 When looking at many of the names in networking like TCP, UTP, IP, HTTP, FTP and so on, there is always a P in the end.
 That P stands for protocol, which means that all these functions above are a protocol.
 This is because everything has to be standardized if it should work with many different devices.

 Before the internet existed, during ARPANET, engineers needed some form of documentation.
 In 1969, an internet engineer named Steve Crocker invented something called Request for Comments, or RFC for short.
 RFC was invented to record unofficial notes during the development of ARPANET.
 However, it has become more than that since.

 RFCs are today the official documentation for the internet.
 In this documentation, you can find internet specifications, events or protocols.
 There are a couple of organizations that are handling the RFC documentation, like IETF, IRTF or IAB.

-These are also the types of organizations that are deciding about protocols but in their own different genre, so to speak.
-For example, the organization that is deciding about the Bluetooth-protocol is the Bluetooth Special Interest Group (Bluetooth SIG) while the HTTP protocol is being handled by Internet Engineering Task Force (IETF).
+These are also the types of organizations that are deciding about protocols but in their different genre, so to speak.
+For example, the organization that is deciding about the Bluetooth-protocol is the Bluetooth Special Interest Group (Bluetooth SIG) while the HTTP protocol is being handled by the Internet Engineering Task Force (IETF).

 5 Common Protocols for Networking